It's a very simple, statistically reliable reason to believe in the Christian God.

 This is 'church' in my bio version of Pascal's Wager.

-It's called Acorn Biolabs and it's the startup I started and co-created with Drew Taylor and Patrick Pumputis In our lifetimes scientists will have created bio-engineering solutions powerful enough to improve our lifespans using preserved young cellular material.
+It's called Acorn Biolabs and it's the startup I started and co-created with Drew Taylor and Patrick Pumputis.
+In our lifetimes scientists will have created bio-engineering solutions powerful enough to improve our lifespans using preserved young cellular material.
 It really matters whether you preserved your cells or not because you're risking the worst possible outcome: missing out on the opportunity to continue doing the things you love indefinitely.
 That's pretty powerful.
 Is it more or less convincing than the original wager?
 It becomes personal to each of us to look at the facts, what we believe in, what we want out of life, and how much we feel there's a real opportunity for bio-engineering to achieve something.

 Trudeau was doing a tour of the Waterloo innovation ecosystem.
 Shortly after winning Waterloo's big $25k pitch competition.